slazav/py_patcher/Readme.md

 - Apply a patch itself.
 Patches are written as standard regular expressions for data in hex representation and can be easily extracted from the program code (something like windows ini file is needed).
+An additional file defs.txt is available, with fixed patch for Garmin 66.

 - Increase firmware version (optional).
 This may be needed because update is only possible to a higher version.

-- Change firmware name (optional).
+- Change firmware about page (optional).

 - Update file checksum.

 The `py_patcher` script can only apply patch and update checksum.
 The patch is applied by using standard python re module.
-The checksum is calculated correctly for a few original firmware files and a few patch variants produced by FirmwarePatcher, but I'm still not sure about this calculation.
+The checksum is calculated correctly for most tested original firmware files and all patch variants produced by FirmwarePatcher, but I'm still not sure about this calculation.
 Version increase is not implemented, it requires not trivial modifications in different parts of the file.